Use of Systems for Mass Communication

 Electronic Mail Systems Covered

 This policy applies to all electronic mail systems operated or contracted by the University, or connected to the University network.
 The policy also applies to any electronic mail transmission identified with an electronic mail address containing the Internet domain name assigned to the University, i.e., luc.edu.

 To initiate or facilitate the transmission and distribution of electronic chain letters (including pyramid scheme letters) through any University electronic mail system or through an electronic mail transmission which is affixed with an Internet address containing the University Internet domain, i.e., luc.edu, is prohibited regardless of its purpose and content.
-This activity will be viewed as a wasteful use (and therefore, an unacceptable use) of University computing and networking resources.

 University electronic mail systems have a mass broadcast electronic mail feature which puts electronic messages in the mail boxes of specific groups of electronic mail account owners, e.g., all accounts on the STUDENT mail server, all accounts on a group of mail servers at a particular campus, or all account owners.
 It is one way for alerting a portion of the University community to events and important information that needs to be conveyed quickly.
 It is to be used on a limited basis so as not to become a nuisance to the University community using electronic mail systems, nor to become wasteful of University computing and networking resources.

 Systems administrators of University electronic mail systems may initiate and distribute electronic broadcast messages on urgent matters which relate to the availability and operation of their electronic mail systems or the University network.

 All other electronic broadcast messages which are to be distributed through any University electronic mail system shall originate from the University Marketing and Communications Office (UMC) although students and student organizations can contact the Office of Student Affairs.
 To post electronic broadcast messages otherwise will be viewed as a wasteful use of University computing and networking resources.